Ten Black-Owned Businesses to Support in Vermont

 Hangry The Donut Bar

 Hangry The Donut Bar (HTDB) is a small home-based donut shop located in St. Albans, Vermont.
 Sharing their love of Vermont through food, all of Hangry’s donuts are handmade and hand cut.
 They use quality, local and organic ingredients, and all of their fillings and doughs are made with local farm fresh eggs, organic milk, and local organic flour (Nitty-Gritty Flour Company).
-Visit their site to order donuts online.
+Visit their site or their new retail to order donuts.

 Conscious Homestead, founded by radical queer black femme Candace Taylor, is an urban farm and wholeness retreat space that centers Black/Afro-Indigenous land stewardship and food sovereignty.
 Together, they grow food as well as medicinal herbs on their homestead that they give back to black and brown folks in the community for FREE through our Community Care Shares and BIPOC Care Packages.